fabianishere/udm-kernel-tools/docs/iptv.md

 run on the UDM/P. Please check these instructions before reporting an issue on issue tracker.

 **IPTV stops working after changes to the UDM/P configuration**
-If you re-provision your UDM/P, the VLAN interface is removed and IPTV will stop working.
-This issue cannot be fixed until Ubiquiti adds support for multiple VLANs on WAN ports in the UI.
+If you re-provision your UDM/P, IPTV might stop working.
 To workaround this issue, re-run the script:
 ```bash
 # Re-create the VLAN and obtain IP
 /mnt/data/on_boot.d/10-iptv.sh